Television, Radio Stations and TV Tax in Italy

 Note: there are very few English-language broadcasts in Italy.

 Italy finished broadcasting in analogue in July 2012.
-Digital terrestrial television has led to the increase in free-to-air national channels from 10 to 75.
+Digital terrestrial television has led to the increase in free-to-air national channels.

 The Ministro dello Sviluppo Economico has published a practical guide to digital TV in Italy.
 (PDF in Italian).